EndBug/discuss-on-discord/README.md

     # ⬇️ Required inputs ⬇️

     # The token to use to communicate with the Discord API
+    # The bot should have permission to send messages and create threads in the channel
     discord_bot_token: ${{ secrets.DISCORD_BOT_TOKEN }}

     # The link to the message or channel to post messages and create threads in.
     # If a channel link is used, the thread will be created on a new message in
     # that channel.
 Otherwise, the thread will be created on the linked message.
+    # Remember that each message can only have one thread, so if you use a message
+    # link, make sure that the message doesn't already have one.
     destination: https://discord.com/channels/123456789012345678/123456789012345678

     # ⬇️ Optional inputs ⬇️